 Axonal forms of CMT affect the “electrical wire” that is the nerve, which is surrounded by the protective insulator coating known as myelin.
 Research specific to axonal CMT—Types 2 and 4—includes some two dozen projects.
 You can read more below about the strategies in place for tackling CMT research from all angles: gene therapy and editing, small molecule and biological therapy and clinical trial preparation.
 You can also learn more about the research happening by axonal Type 2 subtypes, unidentified types and SORD.
-If you would like to have a more in-depth conversation about STAR please reach out to Jeana Sweeney, director of development: email@example.com.
+If you would like to have a more in-depth conversation about STAR please reach out to Jeana Sweeney, Chief Engagement and Gift Officer: firstname.lastname@example.org.

 READ MORE ABOUT CMTA-STAR RESEARCH FOR AXONAL TYPES OF CMT